jordynMcginnis/crypto-chart/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

 Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
-To solve est provides browser globals such as `window` thanks s` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.
+To solve est provides browser globals such as `window` thanks  `npm test`, Jest will launch in the watch mode.

-We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
-For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
-Colocation also helps find tests more quickly in larger projects.

-### Command Line Interface

-When you run `npm test`, Jest will launch in the watch mode.
 Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run: